kangyongho/puretalk/INDEX.md

 Server is formed with Spring Framework.

-It is useed java, hibernate based on framework.
+It is used java, hibernate based on framework.

 The database is MySQL.